Women in the Civil War

 The above article first appeared in the ACWS Newsletter, February 2001

-Johnny Rebs fight to keep a Woman out of their war
+Johnny Rebs fight to keep a woman out of the war

 Some people decorate their lawns with garden gnomes or ornamental ponds.
 But Patty Lediner had something different in mind for the end of the gravel driveway at her sprawling country home near Bakersfield, Northern Arkansas.
 She fancied a replica civil war-era howitzer.